Tuesday, April 21, 2026

 Before the architecture, understand the failure mode.

 A single Claude agent in an agentic loop can make hundreds of tool calls per minute.
 Agents using computer-use, multi-step planning, or ReAct loops are not making deliberate, human-paced requests.
-They're running at inference speed.
+They are running at inference speed.
 If your MCP server handles a customer's file listing endpoint and an agent decides it needs to list every subdirectory recursively to answer a question, it will.
 Repeatedly.
 Until it hits a token limit, an error, or your database.

 You need three controls:

-1. Authentication — only authorized agents can reach your server
+1. Authentication: only authorized agents can reach your server

-3. Circuit breaking — cascading failures get cut off before they spread
+3. Circuit breaking: cascading failures get cut off before they spread

 Authentication: OAuth 2.1, Not API Keys